bassel27/clipcloud/README.md

 10. Replace hardcoded size values in the Flutter app for better responsiveness.
 11. Privatize backend
 12. Use a persistent volume for AWS ECS with AWS EFS
+13. Lazy loading of videos instead of fetching it in advance